 In the book called Euthyphro by Plato, the character Euthyphro creates a further distinction in one of the virtues.
 He considers justice to be of two parts.
 For sake of organization, I have named them “Ethics” and “Morality.”
 Morality is the part of justice is concerned with our relationship with the gods, and Ethics is the part of justice that is concerned with our relationship with fellow humans.
 [NB: Neither Socrates nor Euthyphro provide a formal label for these domains; the labels are my own invention based on their descriptions.]

-Below is a venn-diagram to help visualize the sub-division of justice into its two parts:
+Below is a modified Euler-diagram to help visualize the sub-division of justice into its two parts:

-This alternate venn-diagram (above) shows that all of ethics is a matter of morality.
+This alternate variation of a modified Euler-diagram (above) shows that all of ethics is a matter of morality.
 But it also shows that some matters of morality are not a matter of ethics.
 Just as in the first diagram, justice still encompasses all the possible areas.

 There are likely other ways to view the situation.
 For instance, it may be the case that all morality is a matter of ethics (i.e., the inverse of the second diagram).
 Or, it may be the case that morality and ethics are mutually exclusive domains of justice.
 I have only provided a couple ways of viewing the bigger picture, to help us get organized in thinking about the issue of justice.
 (Question: What do you think is the correct view of things?)

 2. What is Socrates’ question to Euthyphro?

 Euthyphro makes the claim that something is holy (i.e., a matter within the moral domain) if it is whatever the gods love.
 But Socrates points out that all the gods love different things! –which might mean that nothing can be holy.
 But is this correct?